PDong-MT/FL_Cataloger/README.md

 -FinishLynx 12.10 (available August 2022)
 -FL_Cataloger
--FL_Cataloger.lss installed in your Lynx Directory -NetCom plugin (there are work-arounds, but this is easiest)
+-FL_Cataloger.lss installed in your Lynx Directory (or updated if using newer version) -NetCom plugin (there are work-arounds, but this is easiest)

 Lynx needs several settings: